Screen/Life Balance Master Class:

 You want your life back

 If any of these statements apply to you, let me assure you: you are not alone.
 I have heard from thousands of people around the world who are struggling with the same set of issues.
-And I’ve realized that while my book, How to Break Up With Your Phone is a great jumping off point, for many people, a book is simply not enough.
+And I’ve realized that while my book, How to Break Up With Your Phone is a great jumping off point, for many of us a book is simply not enough.

-That’s why I’ve created the Screen/Life Balance Phone Breakup Boot Camp, a four-week course designed to help you jumpstart a healthier relationship with your phone.
+That’s why I’ve created the Screen/Life Balance Phone Breakup Boot Camp, a five-week course designed to help you jumpstart a healthier relationship with your phone.
 It’s your chance to work with me directly to figure out how you can keep the parts of your phone that you love and get rid of the stuff that you hate.
 The goal isn’t just to make you feel better about the time you spend on your phone—though you certainly will.

 It’s to give you back your sense of control.

-Every week, I’ll host a LIVE 45-minute video call (which you’ll have access to afterwards as well).
+Every week, I’ll host a live 60-minute video call (which you’ll have access to afterwards as well).
 The first half of the call will be educational.
 I’ll explain the many ways in which our phones are designed to be difficult to put down, and reveal the effects that our phone time is having on our bodies and brains.
 (Spoiler alert: if you think your phone has changed you, you’re not crazy—you’re right!)
 We’ll also discuss why most attempts to cut back on phone time are unsuccessful, and learn the secrets to successful habit change—knowledge that you can put to use in other areas of your life as well.

 By the end of our month together, you will be well on your way to a healthy, long-term relationship with your phone.
 You will feel calmer.
 You will feel more focused.
 You will feel more connected.
 You will feel more present.